api-platform/admin/CONTRIBUTING.md

 - by linking `@api-platform/admin` sources to an existing project;
 - by installing this project and running it through Storybook.

-> Prerequiste: running Api-Platform backend.
-See the [Getting Started guide](https://api-platform.com/docs/distribution/) to learn more.

 #### Linking the Source Version to an existing project

 If you already have a project in progress, you can develop directly from it.

 The instructions below explain how to install the source version of API Platform Admin in your project and contribute a patch.

-Your client should already uses `@api-platform/admin` and its bootstrap file (usually: `src/App.tsx`) should at least contains:
+Your client should already use `@api-platform/admin` and its bootstrap file (usually: `src/App.tsx`) should at least contains:

 ```tsx
 import React from 'react';